domenicosolazzo/awesome-okr/examples/README.md

 # OKR Examples
+A list of examples about how to implement OKRs.
+Useful when you want to get start with OKRs.
+These are not real examples and I am not related with the companies below.

 - [Uber](https://github.com/domenicosolazzo/awesome-okr/blob/master/examples/Uber.md): A case study of OKRs for Uber.
 - [Youtube](https://github.com/domenicosolazzo/awesome-okr/blob/master/examples/Uber.md): A case study of OKRs for Youtube.